Skip to content

 Travel:

-- Indirect emissions from vehicles which are used as a result of your organisation's activities, but not owned or controlled by your company.
-Including; supplier transport, shipping/deliveries, crew travel, delegate travel, your staff journeys via personal vehicles, and your staff journeys via public transport (buses, trains, planes).
+Indirect emissions from vehicles which are used as a result of your organisation's activities, but not owned or controlled by your company, including:

 Energy:

-- Energy consumption emissions which are used as a result of your organisation's activities, but occur in facilities not owned or controlled by your company.
-Including energy used in; external permanent venues, temporary venues/structures, hotels/accommodation, and your staff working from home.
+Energy consumption emissions, which are used as a result of your organisation's activities, but occur in facilities not owned or controlled by your company, such as:

 Production: